mattermachine/gdrive-copy/howto_for_non-developers.md

 or you can leave it `false` and things will not be compressed.

 Simply run

 ```
-gulp build
+npm run build
 ```

 and the files will be compiled into the `dist` directory.
 Alternately, you can run

 ```
-gulp watch
+npm run watch
 ```

 before editing files, and the files will be compiled in realtime whenever changes are made.

 ## Step 6: Upload code

 This app makes use of the free Google Apps Script service, so all you need to do is create a new Google Apps Script file from within your Google Drive, and upload the contents of the files in `dist` into the appropriate files.
-You may need to create additional files via `File > New > Script | HTML file`.
+You may need to create additional files via `File` > `New` > `Script | HTML file`.

+You will also need to copy each of the files from `lib` into your Google Apps Script project.
+You can either copy all the different file contents into a single `.gs` file, or you can copy each file into its own `.gs` file.

 ## Step 7: Deploy as web app